sensu/sensu-docs/content/sensu-go/6.5/api/store.md

 ---

 {{% notice note %}}
-**NOTE**: Requests to the datastore API require you to authenticate with a Sensu [API key](../#configure-an-environment-variable-for-api-key-authentication) or [access token](../#authenticate-with-the-authentication-api).
+**NOTE**: Requests to the store API require you to authenticate with a Sensu [API key](../#configure-an-environment-variable-for-api-key-authentication) or [access token](../#authenticate-with-the-authentication-api).
 The code examples in this document use the [environment variable](../#configure-an-environment-variable-for-api-key-authentication) `$SENSU_API_KEY` to represent a valid API key in API requests.
 {{% /notice %}}

-## Get all datastore providers {#provider-get}
+## Get all store providers {#provider-get}

-The `/provider` API endpoint provides HTTP GET access to [Sensu datastore][1] data.
+The `/provider` API endpoint provides HTTP GET access to [Sensu store][1] data.

 ### Example {#provider-get-example}

-The following example demonstrates a request to the `/provider` API endpoint, resulting in a JSON map that contains a list of Sensu datastore providers.
+The following example demonstrates a request to the `/provider` API endpoint, resulting in a JSON map that contains a list of Sensu store providers.

 {{< code shell >}}
 curl -X GET \